Croatia Volunteer Highlights

 - Explore this program for high school volunteer trips, gap year programs and group volunteer opportunities

-- Most affordable fees - as the world leader in affordable volunteer travel, we’re able to keep our fees low by partnering with a local organization in Croatia to support meaningful community projects and local employment.
+- Most affordable fees - as the world leader in affordable volunteer travel, we’re able to keep our fees low by partnering with a local organisation in Croatia to support meaningful community projects and local employment.

 - Superior support - your experienced IVHQ Program Manager, teamed with our local team in Croatia will ensure you feel supported every step of the way - from planning to volunteering.